sorbet/sorbet/website/docs/stdlib-generics.md

     The `CountTo3` example above uses a `fixed` bound because it always yields `Integer` values.

+    > **Note**: to reiterate, simply including `Enumerable` in a class
+    > automatically makes that class generic, even if that class would not
+    > otherwise seem "generic."

     Otherwise, leave the bound unspecified.
 This approach is more suitable for implementing generic containers, like how `Array` and `Set` are generic containers.